Do You Know the Winnebago Man?

 The Winnebago Man Documentary

-It wasn’t until the 2000’s that Jack Rebney realized the outtakes had circulated this whole time.
-Ben Steinbauer, a filmmaker, decided to track down Rebney to determine what he thought about the outtakes.
 Jack didn’t even know he was “The Winnebago Man,” so it was a bit of a shock to him at first.
 The documentary, simply titled “Winnebago Man,” looks at the clips’ origins and how the video affects Jack even after all this time.

 The film first premiered at the South by Southwest Film Festival in Austin, Texas, on March 14, 2009.
-It then hit U.S. theaters July 9, 2010, and appeared on DVD the following November.
+It then hit U.S. theaters on July 9, 2010, and appeared on DVD the following November.

 Is the Winnebago Man Still Alive?